 It’s easy to get carried away and over-ambitious with your weekly meal planning.
 A budget is a great way to keep things simple and ensure you save money (after all, that’s one of the benefits of meal prepping).
 So before starting any meal planning, decide on a realistic monthly and weekly budget, setting aside something for special meal occasions, treats and desserts of course!

 Keep it simple

 Don’t go for complex and elaborate recipes.
 Save those for a relaxed Saturday night instead, not your midweek prep.
 If you already have a few recipes you can make with your eyes closed, add them into your meal prep.
 Yes, it might not be that exciting to have the same curry week in week out.
 But those easy recipes are a time saver and you will thank yourself when you’ve ticked them off the list for the week.

 My kids love helping out in the kitchen.
 Even little ones can help crack some eggs or grate some cheese.
 Making it a family activity means you’ll have a helping hand.
 Plus, you won’t have kids running around your feet telling you that they’re hungry!

 If you’re like me and the idea of all that prep work just seems like a lot, then don’t avoid it.
 Make it simple instead.
 Rather than a full week’s worth of food, start off with cooking up just 1 or 2 freezer meals on a Sunday.
 Grow from there.
-And if you want to short cut your meal planning, invest in some tried and tested meal plans and recipes with the bundle I used to help me get going (get the full healthy eating planning bundle here).
+And if you want to short cut your meal planning, invest in a tried and tested meal plan.

 And good luck!
 Here’s to healthy, nutritious, easy family meals.